Frequently Asked Questions

 For nonfiction, we are interested in memoir, personal essay, and creative nonfiction.
 Generally, scholarly essays are not appropriate.

 A: Cover letters should provide the author’s name, mailing address, phone number, and e-mail address (if available).
 Please indicate whether the manuscript should returned (if so, include appropriate postage on the SASE).

 Manuscripts should be double-spaced, printed on one or both sides of the paper.
 We appreciate one-inch margins, 12-point type, and standard typefaces (e.g., Times New Roman).
 Please don’t send your only copy; we are not responsible for loss of or damage to your manuscript.

 Q: What is the reading response time?

 A: Every single submission received at Colorado Review is read at least once.
-We have a large and talented editorial staff, and generally we respond within a month (and sometimes quicker).
+We have a large and talented editorial staff, and generally we respond within two months (and sometimes quicker).
 Please do not assume that we did not read your work just because you receive a response within a few days of having submitted to us.
 At the beginning of our reading period, for example, we are very quick, as we have fewer submissions to read.
 If, however, you submit during winter break, much of the staff is on vacation and response time may be longer.
 Similarly, if you submit close to the end of our reading period, we may not get to your submission until the fall.
-If you have not received a response from us after two months, you are welcome to call or e-mail about your submission.
+If you have not received a response from us after three months, you are welcome to call or e-mail about your submission.

 Q: How much does Colorado Review pay for work accepted for publication?